ampproject/amphtml/extensions/amp-video/amp-video.md

 The `amp-video` component loads the video resource specified by its `src` attribute lazily, at a time determined by the runtime.
 You can control an `amp-video` component much the same way as a standard HTML5 `<video>` tag.

-The `amp-video` component accepts up to three unique types of HTML nodes as children:
+The `amp-video` component accepts up to four unique types of HTML nodes as children:

 - `source` tags: Just like in the HTML `<video>` tag, you can add `<source>` tag children to specify different source media files to play.
+- `track` tags to enable subtitles in the video.
+If the track is hosted on a different origin than the document, you must add the `crossorigin` attribute to the `<amp-video>` tag.
 -  a placeholder for before the video starts
 -  a fallback if the browser doesn’t support HTML5 video: One or zero immediate child nodes can have the `fallback` attribute.
 If present, this node and its children form the content that displays if HTML5 video is not supported on the user’s browser.